lmoratti/tunnelvisionbug/index.md

 # Why We Are Publishing Now
 We aim to raise awareness about this technique in the security and privacy communities.
 Since it could have been exploitable as early as 2002, it might already be in use without widespread knowledge.

-We initially disclosed this to several VPN providers but quickly realized that it wasn't scalable and there were too many affected parties.
+We initially disclosed this to several VPN providers but quickly realized that it wasn't scalable, and there were too many affected parties.
 We contacted the EFF and CISA and through them, we've made over 50+ vendors aware of this before public release.

 In addition, to help raise awareness, we decided to name the CVE, in the hopes that a more human-readable name would extend the awareness to outside the security and privacy communities and into the general public.